Xueting-Bi/diffusionEMIS/data/readme.md

-The folder deposit the data.
+The folder deposits the data.